emily-mensch/emily.mensch/content/authors/admin/_index.md

     url: https://wfcb.ucdavis.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applied ecology, predator-prey dynamics, and conservation of fishes.
+bio: My research interests include applied ecology, predator-prey dynamics, and aquatic conservation.

 # Interests to show in About widget
 interests: